 POLICY 10.
 Transport.
-(Relates to objective 6)
+(Relates to objective 6.)

-- (A) Development proposals should avoid conflict between vehicles, pedestrians and cyclists and take into account of the nature and rural character of the local highway network.
-Where other Neighbourhood Plan policies are met, development proposals that would increase local provision for pedestrians, cyclists and horse riders will be supported. - (B) Development proposals which would generate a significant amount of additional traffic and/or which would generate HGV traffic should be supported by a Transport Assessment or Statement. - (C) The installation of public charging points for electric cars will be supported in appropriate locations provided that heritage, local character and residential amenity are respected.
+- (A) Development proposals should avoid conflict between vehicles, pedestrians and cyclists and take into account the nature and rural character of the local highway network.
+Where other Neighbourhood Plan policies are met, development proposals that would increase local provision for pedestrians, cyclists and horse riders will be supported. - (B) The installation of public charging points for electric cars will be supported in appropriate locations provided that heritage, local character and residential amenity are respected.